nhoermann/Intermediate_Python_Course/README.md

 2. Save histogram as pdf file

 ## How to install
-Please install numpy and matplotlib python packages `conda create -n createhisto numpy matplotlib`
+Git clone repo
+`conda env create -f createhisto_environment.yml`
 ## How to run
 1. download script & execute with python
 2. run this: